Danpav1/Generate-Sort/README.md

 ###### Create virtual environment and activate it:
 	# For macOS and Linux
  	python3 -m venv .venv
 	source .venv/bin/activate
+######
    	# For Windows
 	python -m venv .venv
      	.\.venv\Scripts\activate

 ###### Generate the dataset:
 	python3 ./datasetGenerator.py

-This will create and fill the text_files folder heirarchy with the dataset (270 generated text files).
+This will create and fill the dataset folder heirarchy (270 generated text files).

-The dataset folder can be found within the General-Sort folder.
+The dataset folder can be found at: General-Sort/dataset.
 The datasets are sorted in size (small, medium, large) and type (unsorted, sorted, reverseSorted).

 NOTE: Everytime you generate a new dataset, the old dataset is overwritten.

-###### Then sort the files and measure their efficiency:
+###### Then sort the files and measure their time efficiency:
 	python3 ./customSorts.py

 This will create and fill the results folder heirarchy with the results of the tests run against the dataset.

-The results folder can be found within the General-Sort folder.
-The results are sorted in dataset input size (small, medium, large) and type (unsorted, sorted, reverseSorted).
+The results folder can be found at: General-Sort/results.
+The results are sorted in dataset input size (small, medium, large) and dataset input type (unsorted, sorted, reverseSorted).

 All of the run time data for each test as well as the overall run time mean and standard deviation is stored at the end of any given results file.